Rindula/Rindula/README.md

 ### 👋 About Me
 My name is Sven Nolting.
-I am currently 20 years old.
+I am a german developer.
+My current age is 20 years.
-### 👁‍🗨 CV
+### 📑 CV
 - Bis heute , seit Okt.
 2019 - Junior backend developer / Azubi (Hochwarth IT GmbH)
 - 2 Monate, Aug.
 2019 - Sep.
 2019 - Praktikant (Hochwarth IT GmbH)
 - 2 Monate, Juli 2018 - Aug.
 2018 - Webentwickler (Hochwarth IT GmbH)
 ### 💬 Programming Languages
-I am a german developer.
 My main programming languages are PHP and Python, but I am basicly doing Webdevelopment and automations.
 Therefore I have some experience with JavaScript too.
 ### 💻Frameworks
 I have advanced knowledge with the CakePHP Framework since version 3 and some basic knowledge in version 2.